nidunc/Portable-launcher-for-Kodi-OLD/README.md

 Download from [/releases](https://github.com/nidunc/Portable-launcher-for-Kodi/releases).
 On first launch, the program will ask you for a few things, which it needs to be able to work.
 You can change these settings after the first launch through the program's settings (the gear icon in the top-right - appears after you've finished the initial setup).
-The rest of the program should be pretty clear and not need any explanation, but if you need help you're free to contact me at the Kodi forums thread below, or create an issue.
+The rest of the program should be pretty clear and not need any explanation, but if you need help feel free to [contact me](#contact-me).

 Please do note that the program is currently in an experimental phase, which means that it might not be very stable, and you might encounter problems while using it.